 The check marks (✓) indicate that the driver can access all the features of that specific version of MongoDB server unless those features have been deprecated or removed.

-If you are upgrading your server version, your current driver should continue to function properly, but may not be able to access the features introduced in the newer server versions.
+If you are upgrading your server version, check whether your current driver version is compatible.
 We recommend using the newest compatible driver when upgrading your server version.

 If you are upgrading your driver version, you can use the table to identify which version you need to access all the newest features included in a specific version of the server.
 Also note that any of the minor or patch versions share the same compatibility as the major version release.